-2. Accredited program transfer
+2. Accredited Program Transfer

-Students who are in good standing at another CAATE accredited major program wishing to transfer to Northwestern College must follow the same application deadline as all applicants.
-These students must contact the program director by October of the fall semester of application to receive instruction about the process.
-Review of applications will be based on the same criteria as all students.
-Advanced placement of students will be determined after admission to the program.
+Students who are in good standing at another CAATE accredited AT program wishing to transfer to Northwestern College, must follow the application procedures prescribed in Section I. These students must contact the AT Program Director by October 1 of the fall semester of application to receive instruction about the process.
+Review of applications will be based on the same criteria as stated above (I. Admission Requirements).
+Placement of students will be determined after admission to the program.
 The transfer student will be given a battery of tests including physical skills assessment to determine any advanced placement to the extent that the first year of program requirements may be waived.
-All transfer students must minimally complete the final two year sequence of athletic training course work and clinical practicum.
+All transfer students must complete at least the final four semester sequence of athletic training course work and clinical practicum at Northwestern College.